Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Proofs

 \subsection{Proof of Lemma \ref{lemma_perturbation}}

-\begin{claim} Let $f_W$ be a feedforward neural network with the activation function $\phi_i$ for any $i=1,2,\cdots,L$, parametrized by the layer weight matrices $W$.
-Let $U$ be any matrices that have the same dimension as $W$.
+\begin{claim} Let $f_W$ be a feed-forward neural network with the activation function $\phi_i$ for any $i=1,2,\cdots, L$, parameterized by the layer weight matrices $W$.
+Let $U$ be any matrices with the same dimension as $W$.
 For any $W$ and $U$, the following identity holds

 where $R_2(\ell(f_W(x),y)))$ is a second-order error term in the Taylor's expansion. \end{claim}